-The manager will be responsible for assigning sales representatives to specific geographical territories, setting their performance quotas, and assessing the management process capacity.
+The manager will assign sales representatives to specific geographical territories, set their performance quotas, and assess the management process capacity.
 This function also includes managing staff training and development, team building activities, recruitment processes etc.

 Management Process Example

 A product management process flow is a series of steps that are followed to perform a management function.
 The steps in the management process can be divided into two parts: planning and implementation.
-The planning part is concerned with developing the plan and preparing for its implementation, while the second part concerns the actual implementation.
+The planning part concerns developing the plan and preparing for its implementation, while the second part concerns the actual implementation.

 The following example will help you understand how a management process works.
 We will use an example project: "Planning an Outing."

 A manager wants to take his team out on a day trip.
 He has several options in front of him and wants to decide the best one.
 The first step is to identify all possible options for the outing.
 This can be done by brainstorming with other managers or reviewing past experiences with outings.
 Once he has identified all possible options, he will select one option based on its feasibility and cost-effectiveness.

 The third step is to create a plan for the selected option.
 The manager will then present his plan to his team and explain why they should choose this option over all others.
 Once everyone agrees with the plan, it is implemented and followed through with.